faceless-ui/modal/README.md

 # React Modal

 A highly configurable, a11y-enabled library for creating dialogs, drawers, popups, popovers, mega-menus, light-boxes, etc, etc, etc. Modals...with fancy names.
-This library is agnostic in every way, and so provides no visual styles.
+This library is agnostic in every way, and so provides no visual style.
 You decide what it does, how it works, how it looks...and ultimately what its called.

 ## Highlights